groundhoggwp/groundhogg/README.txt

 * ADDED White label header for email reports.
 * ADDED Support for full replacement code usage in the image block SRC.
 * ADDED Dynamic replacement code preview for HTML block and image block in the email editor.
+* FIXED Missing white label name replacements in the settings.
+* FIXED Fatal ere defined.
+* FIXED Reports link in header of email reports not working.ror when bulk editing contacts and no filters ar
+* FIXED `{substr}` replacement bug.
 * REMOVED Affiliate Misc settings when white labeled.
-* FIXED Missing white label name replacements in the settings.
-* FIXED Fatal error when bulk editing contacts and no filters are defined.
-* FIXED Reports link in header of email reports not working.
-* FIXED `{substr}` replacement not working.

 = 3.7.3.4 (2024-12-23) =
 * ADDED Option to ignore specific error codes from the failed events report.